 If you want 2 hours of holiness, give me 2 hours of separation from your worldly involvements.

-Unfortunately I have seen many pastors in Ukraine burn out and emigrate or quit the ministry.
+Unfortunately I have seen many pastors burn out and emigrate or quit the ministry.

 The ones I talked to were good men who shared one problem: being over tired and not having followed God’s 7th day principle.